sgrassie/sgrassie.github.io/_posts/2008/2008-08-29-source-control-using-dropbox.md

 ---
+layout: post
 title: Source control using Dropbox
-layout: post
 tags: [Coding,scm]
+hidden: False
+published: 29/08/2008
+ispublished: True
 ---
 Everyone developer should use some form of <a title="Wikipedia entry on source control" href="http://en.wikipedia.org/wiki/Source_control" target="_blank">source control</a>.
 It's like an unwritten law, if you don't use it, then you should - as long as it isn't <a title="Jeff Atwood on why you shouldn't use sourcesafe" href="http://www.codinghorror.com/blog/archives/000660.html" target="_blank">sourcesafe</a>.